hyesunyun/recipe-book/content/recipes/red-lentil-soup.md

 1. In a large pot, heat 3 Tbsp olive oil over high heat until shimmering.
 Add onion and garlic.
 Saute until golden, about 4 min.
 2. Stir in tomato paste, cumin,  black pepper, and chile powder.
 Saute another 2 min.
 3. Add stock, lentils, and carrot.
 Bring to simmer, then cover and turn heat to medium-low.
 Simmer until lentils are soft, about 30 min.
 Taste and add salt if needed.
 4. Puree soup with immersion blender.
-Don't over-blend: soupd should be somewhat chunky.
+Don't over-blend: soup should be somewhat chunky.
 5. Stir in lemon juice and cilantro.

 [^1]: doubled values, not originals